Unique Business Opportunity

 Jan Evers, Sales & Marketing of Thiele Glas, Germany

-Click through the different stages of the Dip-Tech digital ceramic in-glass printing workflow
+Click through the different stages of the Dip-Tech ceramic digital glass printing workflow

 Graphic designs are transferred from standard graphic files into ready-to print images using Dip-Tech’s easy to use image processing software